computation-structures/course/README.md

 The course materials are the result of a collaborative effort by many MIT colleagues.
 Steve Ward was the originator of the course in the early 1980's and in many ways what you see here is his brain child.
-Other contributors over the years include Bert Halstead, Greg Papadopoulos, Gill Pratt, Leonard McMillan, Silvina Hanono Wachman, Daniel Sanchez, and Chris Terman.
+Other contributors over the years include Bert Halstead, Silvina Hanono Wachman, Leonard McMillan, Greg Papadopoulos, Gill Pratt, Daniel Sanchez, and Chris Terman.

 Enjoy! -- *Chris Terman*

 ## Syllabus

-* L01 Basics of information: <a href="https://github.com/computation-structures/course/blob/main/L01_Basics_of_Information.md">Lecture</a>, <a href="https://github.com/computation-structures/course/blob/main/L01_worksheet.pdf">Worksheet</a>
+* L01 Basics of Information: <a href="https://github.com/computation-structures/course/blob/main/L01_Basics_of_Information.md">Lecture</a>, <a href="https://github.com/computation-structures/course/blob/main/L01_worksheet.pdf">Worksheet</a>

+* L02 The Digital Abstraction: <a href="https://github.com/computation-structures/course/blob/main/L02_The_Digital_Abstraction.md">Lecture</a>, <a href="https://github.com/computation-structures/course/blob/main/L02_worksheet.pdf">Worksheet</a>